The curious case of Jonas Hector: Cologne's reluctant world-class stalwart

 Hector's morph-like malleability at the highest level is all the more remarkable, when you consider that, until the age of 20, he was playing for Auersmacher in Germany's fifth division.
 He even turned down a move to join the Saarbrücken youth academy, in favour of "continuing to play with my friends."

-Prior to relegation, Hector repeatedly affirmed his happiness at the Cathedral City club regardless of what league they're in - and promptly acted on his words, signing a contract that would keep him in Cologne in the second tier next season.
+Prior to relegation, Hector repeatedly affirmed his happiness at the Cathedral City club regardless of what league they're in - and promptly acted on his words, signing a contract that would keep him in Cologne in Bundesliga 2.
 For a player who purportedly turned down Barcelona for fear of not being good enough, and Liverpool – "why would I go there, when I have everything I need at Cologne?" – such unwavering commitment hardly comes as a surprise.

 When all is said and done, Hector could be playing for Bayern Munich in the UEFA Champions League or earning a crust in the regional divisions.
-He'd still be happy with his lot, and he'd still be an integral part of Löw's World Cup plans.
+He'd still be happy with his lot, and he'd still be one of Löw's first picks.
 The almost accidental rise to the top of Germany's world-class left-back next door continues apace.